vuejs/docs-next-zh-cn/src/api/refs-api.md

 ## `isRef`

-Checks if a value is a ref object。
+Check if a value is a ref object。

 ## `customRef`